kubernetes/community/contributors/design-proposals/pod-preset.md

 1. Database Administrator provisions a MySQL service for their cluster.
 2. Database Administrator creates secrets for the cluster containing the database name, username, and password.
-3. Database Administrator creates a `PodInjectionPolicy`  defining the database port as an enviornment variable, as well as the secrets.
+3. Database Administrator creates a `PodPreset`  defining the database port as an enviornment variable, as well as the secrets.
 See [Examples](#examples) below for various examples.
 4. Developer of an application can now label their pod with the specified